NumEconCopenhagen/NumEconCopenhagen.netlify.com/content/guides/jupyterlab/index.md

 The use of **Jupyter notebooks** in JupyterLab is explained in detail [here](https://jupyterlab.readthedocs.io/en/stable/user/notebook.html).

-### Variable inspector
+## 3. Variable inspector
 A very nice feature of JupyterLab is that it has a variable inspector that visualize vectors, DataFrames and matrices.
+You can open it by right-clicking in a notebook and choose "Open Variable Inspector".
 It looks like this:

 {{< figure src="jupyterlab-variable-inspector.gif" width="75%" class="text-center">}}

-### Shortcuts
+## 4. Shortcuts

 Other good-to-know standard short-cuts are: